smasty/Neevo/src/Neevo/Nette/readme.md

 	```

 2. Add a new section `neevo` to your config file (e.g. `app/config/config.neon`)
-    and place all your Neevo configuration there, for example:
+    and place there your Neevo configuration:

-		database:
+		neevo:
 			driver: MySQLi
 			username: root
 			password: ****
 			database: my_database
-			explain: yes

-    `explain` option denotes whether or not you want to run EXPLAIN on all
-    performed `SELECT` queries for debugging purposes.
-Defaults to `yes`.

 3. There is no step three.